 The CPS provides recommendations in determining medium and long-term corporate strategies and objectives aligned with the national and sectoral development goals, and thrusts of the Administration.
-Aside from the preparation of plans and strategies, programs/projects/services for information and in aid of decision-making of the top management and other relevant government agencies, and stakeholders.
+Aside from the preparation of plans and strategies, the CPS also undertakes monitoring and evaluation of programs/projects/services for information and in aid of decision-making of the top management and other relevant government agencies, and stakeholders.